 As you’ve probably noticed, if you haven’t dropped by in a while, things are looking a tad different around here.
 That’s because I’m in the middle of moving the site from our old server and turning it into a WordPress site.

 There are going to be a lot of growing pains, as I slowly revamp and transfer a cranky, temperamental twenty-one year old web site over here, but ultimately we’ll have a site that’s an even better and more useful resource for fans of fictional “private eyes and other tough guys and gals who make trouble their business — and not their hobby.”

-Right now, there’s no real rhyme or reason as to what gets moved here, and when — it’s all pretty stream-of-consciousness, as I try to figure it all out.
+Right now, there’s no real rhyme or reason as to what gets moved here, and when — it’s all pretty much impulse and stream-of-consciousness, as I try to figure it all out.
 But don’t panic — we’ll get there.
 Likewise, don’t get your panties all twisted about us losing anything.
 We’re going to save it all.
 We’re simply tweaking and simplifying and updating it, moving things from one site to another.
 Yes, it’s taking a while, but it’s also sorta fun, as entries that haven’t been touched for years suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by new typos and new run-on sentences).